Joe diGenova to Newsmax: DA Bragg's Press Conference 'Disgraceful'

-Former U.S. Attorney for Washington, D.C.
-Joe diGenova joined Newsmax Tuesday to discuss the charges against former President Donald Trump and how to possibly get rid of what host of “Rob Schmitt Tonight,” Rob Schmitt called a “weak case.”
+Former U.S. Attorney for Washington, D.C., Joe diGenova joined Newsmax on Tuesday to discuss the charges against former President Donald Trump and how to possibly get rid of what host of "Rob Schmitt Tonight," Rob Schmitt called a "weak case."

 DiGenova replied that the statute of limitations is "a big issue," and that a change of venue, since Manhattan leans far-left, should be asked for by the defense.
 However, diGenova doubted that the judge would grant one.